 Source: allaboutjerusalem.com

-As mentioned above, today, the sifting project includes remains from various places in Jerusalem, but not from the Temple Mount.
-They performed sifting of the Temple Mount remains here until 2017.
+As mentioned above, today, the sifting project includes remains from various places in Jerusalem but not from the Temple Mount.
+They performed the sifting of the Temple Mount remains here until 2017.
 And now, the Temple Mount sifting project is located at Mitzpeh HaMasu‘ot (The Masu’ot Lookout).
 You can find all details on the official website.

 Ancient Jerusalem Sifting Project